Zigg/SoftEng1/backend/functions/models/readme.md

 These schemas are not SQL as they deal with firebase's collection schema which is a NoSQL database.
 ```
+FIXME: These are not yet the final schema models, these are just for testing purposes

 Products Collection Schema:
 ```